TNOCS/WorldExplorer/readme.md

 - sessionName : name of the Session.
 - table : size and height of the table.

-Layers are the layers used for the tile images.
+- Layers are the layers used for the tile images.
-Views are the bookmark locations.
+- Views are the bookmark locations:
 	- 'Lat' and 'Lon' can be changed to adjust the location.
 	- Zoom levels can changed to adjust initial zoom level.
 	- tileSize and range can be changed to change the size of the tiles.